arwankhoiruddin/hadoopSetup/README.md

 # Hadoop Setup

 This will create a Hadoop cluster using containernet.
-You just need to follow some steps mentioned in this readme.
+In other words, you will have a Hadoop cluster containing some Docker containers.
+The cluster can be created on a single machine or a single cloud instance.
+If you intend to create a Hadoop cluster containing several nodes of real machines, you can setup your cluster using Apache Ambari.

 These steps are tested for Google Cloud Platform and Vultr.
 However, I think as long as you follow the steps, you can use it for other cloud services and servers.

 ## Use root user